 It’s a serious headline.
-Although most CIOs and CTOs teams have the best intentions taking proactive steps to prevent a data breach and ward off hacking intrusions, many are stunned when they discover their security response retainer didn’t actually protect them, instead only prioritizing their case when a breach inevitably happens.
+Although most CISOs, CIOs, and CTOs teams have the best intentions taking proactive steps to prevent a data breach and ward off hacking intrusions, many are stunned when they discover their security response retainer didn’t actually protect them, instead only prioritizing their case when a breach inevitably happens.

 What A Security Response Retainer Really Does